Vegetarian French Dip Sandwiches

 How to Make a French Dip Sandwich Vegetarian

 I’d normally add a little Worcestershire to the broth of a beef French dip, but that has anchovies in it.
-So, to mimic the salty-sweetness of Worcestershire I added a little soy sauce and just a smidge of brown sugar.
+So, to mimic the salty-sweetness of Worcestershire, I added a little soy sauce and just a smidge of brown sugar.
 That hint of sweetness from the brown sugar really helped balance the flavors and made the broth complex, so don’t be tempted to skip it.

-How to Store Vegetarian French Dip Sandwiches
+How to Store Leftovers

-If you’re not eating these sandwiches all at once, store the mushroom and onions in the broth and reheat them together before piling the filling into the sandwiches and dipping into the remaining broth.
+If you’re not eating these sandwiches all at once, store the mushroom and onions in the broth and reheat them together before piling the filling into the sandwiches and dipping them into the remaining broth.
 You can heat these sandwiches in a matter of minutes under the broiler, so it’s a nice quick meal for leftovers!

 What Kind of Bread Should I Use?